MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 You can learn more about Microsoft data practices by reading the [Online Service Terms](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=31).

 [Learn more about transparency](https://www.microsoft.com/trust-center/privacy/data-management)

+### Deleting personal data

+After a user's account  is deleted from a connected cloud application, Cloud App Security will automatically delete the copy of the data within two years.

 ### Data flow